• Skip to main content

 iHack shooting drill

-The iHack is an indoor range version that shrinks both the distance between targets and the targets themselves.
+The iHack is an indoor range version that shrinks the distance between targets and the targets themselves.
 You use a specific target that’s free and printable.
 This target gives you six 2-inch circles spaced evenly apart.

 You’ll only need nine rounds to complete the drill, and the target will only be 5 yards from you.
-However, you have 3 seconds to complete each three round string.
+However, you have 3 seconds to complete each three-round string.
 So plan on having a shot timer, or downloading one onto your phone.

 Set the par time to three seconds on your timer.
 You start from the ready position and the first line of dots.
 The drill is broken up into three different strings of fire.